sahil-ladhania/Master-Development/2.Backend/Base 1 Technologies/6. ORMs/Prisma/Learning/Notes.md

 ```javascript
     where: { name: "Alice" }
 ```
-* But if you want something like name LIKE "A%", then Prisma’s approach is :
+* But if you want something like name `LIKE "A%"`, then Prisma’s approach is :
 ```javascript
     where: {
         name: { startsWith: "A" }